hazrulakmal/ML-Sandbox/FeedBack-Prize-3/README.md

 # Key takeaways from FB NLP Competition

-**DeBERTa is the SOTA model for NLP like classification and regression** This is generally true but do always check the performance of the base model across different architectures.
-In some small casses, other architectures like RoBERTa might overperform however very unlikely.
+**DeBERTa is SOTA model for NLP predictive modelling tasks** This is generally true but do always check (by experimenting) the performance of base model across different architectures such as BERT & RoBERTa.
+In some few casses, other architectures like RoBERTa might overperform however very unlikely.
 1. Trained DeBERTa model of all sizes from XS to L. The bigger the model, the lower MRSCE score is.

-**Training Optimization Techniques**
+### Training Optimization Techniques
 1. Mixed-Precision (FP16)
     - Mixed precision is the combined use of different numerical precisions, both 16-bit and 32-bit floating-point types, in a computational method to make training run faster and use less memory
     - fastai has a detail and well explained note on [this method here](https://docs.fast.ai/callback.fp16.html).
 Another [resouces](https://towardsdatascience.com/understanding-mixed-precision-training-4b246679c7c4)